barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/connectors-img7056.jpg)

-There are two 8-pin DIPs (dual inline pin) chips.
+There are two 8-pin DIPs (dual inline package) chips.
 Inspect the silkscreen label to identify which is which.
 Then look closely for a notch at one end -- this helps locate Pin 1.
 The notch must be oriented the same direction as the semicircle on the PCB.

 ![](hardware/img/dip-chips-img7038.jpg)